-Are you traveling and do you want to keep your training schedule?
-Flying Blue Running explores the best running routes at the world's top destinations.
-Follow our lead so you can run anywhere, any time!
+Do you want to keep up your training schedule while travelling?
+Flying Blue Running helps you find the best running routes at the world's top destinations.
+Follow our lead so you can run anywhere, anytime!

 San Francisco: an amazing city for running